monolithgoon/geoclusters-dashboard/README.md

 cd /avg-dashboard
 ```

-## Environment Variables Setup - Development
+## Environment Variables

-Instructions for setting up essential environment variables required for your project.
-Make sure to replace the placeholders (e.g., `*****`) with the actual values relevant to your setup.
+Instructions for setting up essential environment variables required for the project.
+Replace the placeholders (e.g., `*****`) with the actual values relevant to your setup.

-*Ensure that these environment variables are set in your server or application environment, either by exporting them in your server's configuration or using a tool like Docker or an environment file (`.env` or similar) depending on your deployment method.*

-***Please keep these values secure and do not expose them in public repositories.***

 ```bash
 NODE_ENV=production